liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 +$$$

-**Elasticsearch 6.5:** The Elasticsearch Connector for Elasticsearch 6.5 is called *Liferay Connector to Elasticsearch 6*.
+**Elasticsearch 6.5:** The connector for Elasticsearch 6.5 is called *Liferay Connector to Elasticsearch 6*.
 Download the Elasticcsearch 6.5 connector from Liferay Marketplace and install it, following the [Marketplace documentation](/discover/portal/-/knowledge_base/7-0/using-the-liferay-marketplace) if necessary.